January 2001, John Gardecki, a resident pianist of Middleburg, Virginia,

 a stunning performance of great works of Ravel by pianist Eric Himy in October, 2002.

 WIPAC's Anderson House Piano Concert Series continued until 2010 with 4 piano concerts every year.
 Many memorable programs have been presented by great professional pianists, including Frederic Chiu, Eric Himy, Stuart Isacoff, Silvanna Santinelli, Raymond Jackson, David Witten,Tzvetan Konstantinov, Frank Conlon, Michael Lewin, Janice Weber, and many others,

-The WIPAC piano concert tradition continues today at the Kosciuszko Foundation, Washington Office, at 2025 O Street NW, Washington, DC.
+The WIPAC piano concert tradition continues today at the Kosciuszko Foundation American Polish Center for the Arts, Washington Office, at 2025 O Street NW, Washington, DC.
 Each year WIPAC presents the winner of its Washington International Piano Artists Competition and the remaining 3 concerts are offered by professional pianists.
-All of these 4 concerts are offered to the public free of charge.
+All 4 concerts are offered to the public free of charge.

 One of WIPAC's most interesting annual events is the Winners Grand Prix Concert in April, a fundraising event for the summer piano competition.
 It features 4 non-professional pianist, all winners of various international piano competitions, in one evening of performances; thus, to demonstrate the high level of artistry these kinds of pianists have succeeded in achieving over a lifetime, despite their full time work in professions other than piano performance.
 They perform primarily for the "love" of music.

 WIPAC received accreditation as a non profit organization under the IRS Section 501(c)3 in December 2002.
 Since then, the organization has subsisted through the generous support of its membership and foundation grants.